Santa Croce del Sannio: Geography

 Santa Croce del Sannio is located in the upper Tammaro valley at 689m above sea level, in the Campanian Apennines.
 The municipal territory is crossed by an ancient transhumance route, the Pescasseroli-Candela sheep track.

 Governance

 Since 1993 has the municipality has held direct elections for mayor, introduced under Law no. 81 on 25 March 1993.

+The current serving mayor is Antonio Zeoli.